codahale/veil/docs/design.md

 ## Keys

-Veil keys come in two types: static and ephemeral.
-Static keys are owned by principals (e.g. humans), have long lifetimes, and are used to authenticate principals to each other.
-Ephemeral keys are used to provide sender forward secrecy and insider-secure authentication for single messages.

-### Static Keys

-A static Veil key has four types of sub-key: X25519, ML-KEM-768, Ed25519, ML-DSA-65.
-A static public key has an X25519 encrypting key `ek_c`, an ML-KEM-768 encapsulating key `ek_pq`, an Ed25519 verifying key `vk_c`, and an ML-DSA-65 verifying key `vk_pq`.
-Its encoded form is the concatenation of the encoded forms of each sub-key in that order: `ek_c ǁ ek_pq ǁ vk_c ǁ vk_pq`.
+A Veil key has two types of sub-key: ML-KEM-768 and ML-DSA-65.

+A public key has an ML-KEM-768 encapsulating key `ek` an ML-DSA-65 verifying key `vk`.
+Its encoded form is the concatenation of the encoded forms of each sub-key in that order: `ek ǁ vk`.

-A static secret key has an X25519 decrypting key `dk_c`, an ML-KEM-768 decapsulating key `dk_pq`, an Ed25519 signing key `sk_c`, and an ML-DSA signing key `sk_pq`.
-Its encoded form is the concatenation of the corresponding public key and the encoded form of each sub-key in that order:
+A secret key has an ML-KEM-768 decapsulating key `dk` and an ML-DSA-65 signing key `sk`.
+Its encoded form is the concatenation of the ML-KEM-768 seeds `dk_d` and `dk_z` and the ML-DSA-65 seed `sk_x` in that order: `dk_d ǁ dk_z ǁ sk_x`.
+Decoding a secret key requires re-generating the ML-KEM-768 and ML-DSA-65 key pairs from the seeds.
-`ek_c ǁ ek_pq ǁ vk_c ǁ vk_pq ǁ dk_c ǁ dk_pq ǁ sk_c ǁ sk_pq`.

-### Ephemeral Keys

-An ephemeral Veil key has three types of sub-key: X25519, Ed25519, ML-DSA-65.
-An ephemeral public key has an X25519 encrypting key `ek_c`, an Ed25519 verifying key `vk_c`, and an ML-DSA-65 verifying key `vk_pq`.
-Its encoded form is the concatenation of the encoded forms of each sub-key in that
-order: `ek_c ǁ vk_c ǁ vk_pq`.

-An ephemeral secret key has an X25519 decrypting key `dk_c`, an Ed25519 signing key `sk_c`, and an ML-DSA signing key `sk_pq`.
-It has no encoded form; ephemeral secret keys are discarded once the message is encrypted.

 ## Digital Signatures

-`veil.sig` implements a hybrid post-quantum digital signature scheme using Ed25519 and ML-DSA-65.
+`veil.sig` implements a digital signature scheme using ML-DSA-65.

 ### Signing A Message